 There is no set time for a pregnant woman to be off work, just as there is none for any other illness or disability.
 You may qualify for payments for the periods before and after your delivery during which your medical provider determines that you are unable to perform your regular and customary occupation due to your pregnancy or any condition arising out of your pregnancy.

-California SDI and Unemployment Compensation
+California SDI and Job Protection

 California is one of twenty two states taking advantage of federal incentives to modernize unemployment compensation.
 The incentives allow for unemployment to be paid for compelling family reasons, including care for family member with a serious illness.
 Some couples may be able to extend these payments under these circumstances.